(MARCH 26, 1918 — JANUARY 13, 2003)

 Schumacher chose wisely.
 Robert Swann brought the pragmatic skills of a builder to his lifelong commitment to both community and decentralized economics.
 Before founding the Society he worked with Ralph Borsodi to issue a commodity-backed currency in Exeter, New Hampshire, a forerunner of today’s local currencies.
 In 1978 he launched the Community Investment Fund, one of the first investment initiatives with socially responsible criteria, anticipating a national movement in social investment.

 His 1960s civil rights work led to an effort to secure land for African-American farmers.
-With Slater King he founded New Communities in Albany, Georgia, using documents modeled on those of the Jewish National Fund.
+With Slater King and other activists he founded New Communities Inc. in Albany, Georgia, using documents modeled on those of the Jewish National Fund.
 As founder of the Institute for Community Economics he helped other groups around the country form similar community land trusts, which earned him the title of father of the American land reform movement.

 Bob passed away peacefully at his home in South Egremont, Massachusetts on January 13, 2003.
 In his honor we continue our work to promote the widespread use of local currencies.